FAQEED Article 11EU

 Does ISO 50001 replace the EED Article 11 energy audit?

-It depends on the Article 11 route and the national implementing rules.
-For enterprises with average annual consumption higher than 85 TJ over the previous three years, Article 11 requires an energy management system certified by an independent body in line with relevant European or international standards.
-ISO 50001 is a directly relevant energy-management standard for that route.
+can replace the standalone Article 11 audit route only when the certified energy management system qualifies under the applicable national implementation.
+For enterprises averaging more than 85 TJ over the previous three years, Article 11 requires an energy management system certified by an independent body against relevant European or international standards.
+Commission Recommendation (EU) 2024/2002 identifies EN ISO 50001 as a relevant standard.

 • Above 85 TJ average annual energy consumption over the previous three years: verify whether the enterprise has a certified energy management system in place for the relevant boundary.